 Rigid flex PCB Design Suggestions

-Rigid Flex circuit boards are product segmentation promoting field application and technical level of flexible circuits.
+Rigid+flexboards are product segmentation promoting field application and technical level of flexible circuits.
 It helps the system products to move towards a broader space.
 While the system miniaturizes the electronic product, it also solves plenty of in wiring and assembly.
-The design of Rigid Flex PCBs features structural considerations as a critical factor.
+The design of immersion silver flex-rigid pcb features structural considerations as a critical factor.
 It is fundamental to ensure the process is simple, reliable, and of low cost.
 Therefore, before submitting your design to your preferred OEM, it is important to consider and crosscheck the following.

 - Reduced thickness and material types